isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-ears/index.md

 **So, do spiders have ears?
 Spiders don't have ears or eardrums but jumping spiders can hear ** **sounds even from 5 meters away. **
-**A recent�study show that spiders�have tiny sensitive hairs to detect sound.�**
+**A recentstudy show that spidershave tiny sensitive hairs to detect sound.**
 ## Details: Do Spiders Have Ears?

 According to the